allegroai/clearml-docs/docs/webapp/webapp_exp_track_visual.md

 ### Console

-The complete experiment log containing everything printed to stdout and strerr appears in the **CONSOLE** tab.
+The complete experiment log containing everything printed to stdout and stderr appears in the **CONSOLE** tab.
 The full log is downloadable.
 To view the end of the log, click **Jump to end**.

 <details className="cml-expansion-panel screenshot">